Funeral FAQ's

 • Is everything set and decided after a funeral arrangements meeting?

 The initial arrangements meeting definitely endeavours to get the majority of big decisions finalized, but it is normal that all of the fine details will require further communication between your family and your funeral director.
-There is no question that is off base to ask in order to ensure that our team helps you to plan end execute a farewell ceremony that best honours your loved one.
+There is no question that is off base to ask in order to ensure that our team helps you to plan a farewell ceremony that best honours your loved one.

 • How long do we have to plan a funeral?